End-of-Life Care for People Who Have Cancer

 Medicines and treatments people receive at the end of life can control pain and other symptoms, such as constipation, nausea, and shortness of breath.
 Some people remain at home while receiving these treatments, whereas others enter a hospital or other facility.
 Either way, services are available to help patients and their families with the medical, psychological, social, and spiritual issues around dying.
 Hospice programs are the most comprehensive and coordinated providers of these services.

-Communication about end-of-life care and decision making during the final months of a person’s life are very important.
-Research has shown that if a person who has advanced cancer discusses his or her options for care with a doctor early on, that person’s level of stress decreases and their ability to cope with illness increases.
-Studies also show that patients prefer an open and honest conversation with their doctor about choices for end-of-life care early in the course of their disease, and are more satisfied when they have this talk.
+Communication about end-of-life care and decision-making during the final months of a person’s life are very important.
+Research has shown that if a person who has advanced cancer discusses their options for care with a doctor early on, that person’s level of stress decreases and their ability to cope with illness increases.
+Studies also show that patients prefer an open and honest conversation with their doctor about choices for end-of-life care early in the course of their disease and are more satisfied when they have this talk.

 Experts strongly encourage patients to complete advance directives, which are documents stating a person’s wishes for care.
 They also designate who the patient chooses as the decision-maker for their care when they are unable to decide.
 It’s important for people with cancer to have these decisions made before they become too sick to make them.
 However, if a person does become too sick before they have completed an advance directive, it’s helpful for family caregivers to know what type of care their loved one would want to receive.
 More information about advance directives can be found below in the Related Resources section of this fact sheet.